npm/run-script/README.md

   // optional, defaults to /bin/sh on unix, or cmd.exe on windows
   scriptShell: '/bin/bash',

-  // optional, defaults to false
+  // optional, passed directly to `@npmcli/promise-spawn` which defaults it to true
   // return stdout and stderr as strings rather than buffers
-  stdioString: true,
+  stdioString: false,

   // optional, additional environment variables to add
   // note that process.env IS inherited by default